Brady Ackerman: Broadcasting

-Ackerman began his career with AM 930 WNZS in Jacksonville, Florida working with Frank Frangie.
-He then moved to Ocala, Florida where he worked with AM 900 WMOP.
+Ackerman began his career with AM 930 WNZS in Jacksonville, Florida, working with Frank Frangie.
+He then moved to Ocala, Florida, where he worked with AM 900 WMOP.
 He also worked with AM 1080 WHOO in Orlando, Florida.
 His television duties included positions with Sports Channel Florida, Sunshine Network and Comcast Sports Southeast.
 He co-hosted Talkin Football on CBS, a weekly college football preview show with Tony Barnhardt, Bob Neal and Derrick Rackley.
 He served as a nightly co-host on SEC Tonight a daily sports show on CBS.

 Philanthropy

 Ackerman hosted the Brady Ackerman Scramble for Kids to benefit the Boys & Girls Clubs of Marion County.
-The event was held for 10 years from 2002–2012 at Golden Ocala Golf and Equestrian Club.
+The event was held for 10 years from 2002 to 2012 at Golden Ocala Golf and Equestrian Club.